-A cast-iron skillet on the stovetop heated over medium-high heat is the best way to reheat almost any fried food.
-Make sure you use a large enough pan; if you overcrowd the pan, you get a steam effect from the moisture as it heats up.
+If you're reheating fries that are a little heartier than fast food fries, we recommend using the time-tested cast iron skillet to warm up your fries on the stove.
+This technique applies to foods beyond just fries: a skillet heated over medium-high heat is the best way to reheat almost any fried food.
+To start, make sure you use a large enough pan; if you overcrowd the pan, you get a steam effect from the moisture as it heats up.
 If you have a lot of fries, reheat them in batches.

 Add a little oil to the pan and let it heat until the oil shimmers; you'll want to use cooking oil like vegetable oil with a high smoke point.
 You can reheat the fries without the extra oil (they should retain some of the original oil in which they were fried), but using a bit more will help the potatoes crisp up again.

 When the pan is hot, add the fries in a single layer.
 Cook for a minute, then flip the fries.
 Cook each side for 30 seconds to a minute, or until they are nice and crisp.
 Place the hot fries on a paper towel to drain the excess oil, then add a little bit of extra salt, other seasonings, or Parmesan cheese and prepare to enjoy.

 Option 3: The Oven